Taipei is heaven for foodies. There is so much good

 I loved both noodles at Yong Kang.
-The beef chunks are so tender and just falls apart on the first bite.
+The beef chunks are so tender and just fall apart on the first bite.
 The soup broth is made from tomatoes and dark soy sauce so it tasted slightly sweet, but very savory thanks to the beef chunks.
 And although they said it’s spicy, honestly it’s not THAT spicy.
 I personally prefer the dark broth style as the broth is more flavorful.
 If you want to taste more of the beef chunks then you’d want to try the clear broth version.

 Thanks to my friend Jasmine Chen for recommending this one!